RatanShreshtha/GrokkingCS/README.md

 > Quick notes to brush up computer science fundamentals and practice.

-I am making my notes in jupyter lab for learning as well as practice.
+I am making my notes in JupyterLab for learning as well as practice.

 ## Table of Contents